pa11y/pa11y/README.md

   - `cli`: output test results in a human-readable format
   - `csv`: output test results as comma-separated values
+  - `html`: output test results as an HTML document
   - `json`: output test results as a JSON array

 You can also write and publish your own reporters.
 Pa11y looks for reporters in your `node_modules` folder, using the naming pattern `pa11y-reporter-<name>`.